 10 | Bank of Industry (BOI) | 200k – 300k | 2 million+ |

-Pro Tips for Getting Jobs in High Paying Parastatals
+Pro Tips for Landing Jobs in High-Paying Parastatals

-Pass federal recruitment exams – Most agencies use CBT tests and interviews.
+Pass federal recruitment exams: Most agencies use computer-based tests (CBT) and interviews.

-Build your qualifications – Degrees in law, engineering, finance, and ICT are in high demand.
+Boost your qualifications: Degrees in law, finance, engineering, and ICT are highly valued.

-Which federal agency pays the highest salary in Nigeria?
+Which parastatal pays the highest salary in Nigeria?

-CBN is the highest paying parastatal in 2025, followed closely by NNPC.
+The Central Bank of Nigeria (CBN) tops the list in 2025, followed closely by NNPC.

-Do federal jobs include pension and health benefits?
+Do these jobs come with pensions and health benefits?

 Final Thoughts – Top 10 Highest Paying Parastatals in Nigeria 2025